Libraries & Spaces

 Will the renovation affect the operation of Lauinger Library?

 We do not expect that the renovation will have an impact on Library resources or services outside of the Booth Family Center for Special Collections.
 However, the project may require periodic closings of portions of the fifth floor and may be noisy and dusty at times.
 The Library will do its best to communicate these instances far in advance to minimize disruption for our users.
 If you're looking for quiet study areas, the lower levels of Lauinger Library should remain undisturbed.
 The Blommer Science Library and Bioethics Research Library are also excellent quiet study spaces.

 How much will the renovation cost and how is it being paid for?

 The renovation will cost $5 million and is funded almost entirely through philanthropy.
 The Library received a record $3 million gift from Suzanne Deal Booth and David G. Booth (P'2012) to support the renovation, in addition to a $1 million gift from Barbara Ellis Jones (C'1974), a $500,000 gift from the Lauinger family and numerous other gifts from Library friends and supporters.
 Learn more here.

 Why is the renovation necessary?

-The Special Collections Research Center has grown significantly over the last 20 years and has exceeded its available space.
+The Booth Family Center for Special Collections has grown significantly over the last 20 years and has exceeded its available space.
 At the same time, there have been vast improvements in the technology and techniques for preserving and protecting these sorts of materials, rendering the 1960s-era infrastructure currently in the Center woefully outdated.
 We’ve also seen changes in pedagogy that call for a more collaborative, hands-on approach for which the old Center and reading room were ill-equipped.
 This renovation will make badly-needed updates to the infrastructure and provide accommodation for uses and technologies that the original architects could not have anticipated in the 1960s.

 What time(s) will construction be taking place?